derekrparris/DynaMoE/README.md

 ## Getting Started

+If you're interested in building and running the app in your own development environment:

 ### Prerequisites
 * macOS 14.0+ (Sonoma or Sequoia recommended)
 * Apple Silicon Mac (M1/M2/M3/M4/M5/M6, 16 GB+ Unified Memory recommended)